 1. Win a Mini.

 Every year, the company give away a brand new Mini one car to an entrant into the WAM competition.
 In order to enter this, they must fill out a form which you can buy by the 500 load from UW HQ.
 As part of filling out the form they have the option to request a free review of their bills.
-Many UW Distributors run "Win a Mini" events at fetes, fairs, car boot fairs etc. Some have built their entire businesses on this model.YOu can see more about win a mini here:
+Many UW Partners run "Win a Mini" events at fetes, fairs, car boot fairs etc. Some have built their entire businesses on this model.YOu can see more about win a mini here:

 You can learn more about BNI through this blog post here:

 I still clearly remember attending a Utility Warehouse seminar in Nottingham a few months after joining.
-There were many Distributors at various levels in the business who all stood up and told their story or shared a success tip.
+There were many Partners at various levels in the business who all stood up and told their story or shared a success tip.
 Everyone who stood up said one of two things: Win a Mini (WAM) or BNI.
 I took the plunge on BNI and have never looked back - it has been hugely successful for me and my Utility Warehouse business.

 Yes.
 Am very happy to arrange a mentor local to you, or work with you over the telephone.
 I personally live in Ashford, Kent.
 If you live within 50 miles of me, I will come with you on at least your first 3 appointments (assuming you require this) and help to sign up your first 3 customers.

 Yes.
-After your first year as a Distributor, the company take a renewal fee from your commission, which is currently set at £4 per month.
+After your first year as a Partner, the company take a renewal fee from your commission, which is currently set at £4 per month.
 If you're not earning significantly more than £4 per month after a year then something has gone wrong and you need to decide whether to restart or not.

 Absolutely - yes!
 Small and Medium businesses make great Utility Warehouse customers.
 Because their consumption is usually much greater than residential customers, their savings are usually greater and so is your monthly commission!
 There is separate training both online and in the classroom to help you sign up business customers.